This shop has been compensated by Collective Bias, INC. and The Coca-Cola Company. All opinions are mine alone.

-I don't know about you, but my good habits tend to fall by the wayside over summer.
+I don't know about you, but my healthy habits tend to fall by the wayside over summer and during the holidays.

 Now that fall is here, I'm trying to get back on track and focus on easy ways to eat better.

-I find it easiest to make small steps when improving habits, and I thought it would be fun to share some of the things that work for me, so you can try them, too.
+I find it easiest to make small steps when improving habits, and I thought it would be fun to share some of the ways to eat healthy that work for me, so you can try them, too.

 10 Easy Ways to Eat Better